elabedimene/Microservice-nodeJS-rabbitMq/README.md

 this example test how to post on rabbitMq a string (in our case CIN of a person) and get his informations from Mongodb

+requirements :
-requirements : install Mongodb , cretae Database
+install Mongodb , cretae Database create a rabbitMq account on Cloud https://www.cloudamqp.com/docs/index.html

 to install rabbitMQ librery run : npm install --save amqplib